valkey-io/valkey-doc/docs/manual/patterns/bulk-loading.md

 linkTitle: "Bulk loading"
 weight: 1
 description: >
-    Writing data in bulk using the Redis protocol
+    Writing data in bulk using the Valkey protocol
 aliases: [
     /topics/mass-insertion,
     /docs/reference/patterns/bulk-loading
 ]
 ---

-Bulk loading is the process of loading Redis with a large amount of pre-existing data.
+Bulk loading is the process of loading Valkey with a large amount of pre-existing data.
 Ideally, you want to perform this operation quickly and efficiently.
-This document describes some strategies for bulk loading data in Redis.
+This document describes some strategies for bulk loading data in Valkey.

-## Bulk loading using the Redis protocol
+## Bulk loading using the Valkey protocol

-Using a normal Redis client to perform bulk loading is not a good idea for a few reasons: the naive approach of sending one command after the other is slow because you have to pay for the round trip time for every command.
+Using a normal Valkey client to perform bulk loading is not a good idea for a few reasons: the naive approach of sending one command after the other is slow because you have to pay for the round trip time for every command.
 It is possible to use pipelining, but for bulk loading of many records